Crochet Sedge Stitch Baby Afghan

 Resources and tutorials you may find helpful in following this pattern: Crochet Abbreviations, US to UK Crochet Conversion Chart.
 Find links to stitches on the “Tutorial” menu: Getting Started will show basic stitches used in many patterns and Crochet Stitch Dictionary shows our growing collection of crochet stitch tutorials.

-R2: Ch 1, (hdc and dc) in next st. *Skip next 2 st. In next st (which is the sc from the prior row), work (sc, hdc, dc).
-Repeat from * to last 2 stitches in row.
-Skip next stitch.
-Sc into the last stitch.
-(105 st)
+Row 2: Ch 1, (hdc, dc) in next st, *skip next 2 sts, (sc, hdc, dc) in next st (which should be the sc from prior row); repeat from * to last 2 sts, skip next st, sc in last st. (105 st)

 I love seeing your finished projects!
 If you enjoyed making the Crochet Sedge Stitch Baby Afghan, I’d love to see yours on Instagram, be sure to tag me @crochet365knittoo.
 If you are on Facebook, stop over to the Crochet 365 Knit Too Facebook page or pop over to the Crochet365KnitToo Club and share a photo!
 I’d love to see your work!